joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/intro.md

 - <strong>High level of availability and reliability</strong>.
 In this age companies can lose a large sum of revenue if their services were to go down.
 Having systems that can guarantee uptime even when some nodes fails are therefore crucial.

-- <strong>TODO: Write about fast accessability, meaning that services have less delay due to load balancing due to multiple nodes working together</strong>
+- <strong>Fast accessability</strong>.
+Having several nodes ready to deliver data lessen the risk of a connection getting oversaturated, leading to better connectivity

-- <strong>TODO: Write about effective use of performance due to removing ineffeciencies of the same OS consuming unnecessary disk and computing power</strong>
+- <strong>Effective use of performance</strong>.
+Using the docker engine to host apps instead of having to spin up a virtual OS for each app allows for better and more efficient usage of computing power.

 ![DockerVsVM](./assets/DockervsVM.png)